-- In the Bucket name field, type the name of the Wasabi Hot Cloud Storage bucket in which to store the logs.
+- In the Bucket name field, enter the name of the Wasabi Hot Cloud Storage bucket in which to store the logs.

-- In the Access key field, type the access key associated with the Wasabi account.
+- In the Access key field, enter the access key associated with the Wasabi account.
 See Wasabi's Access Key Guide for more information.

-- In the Secret key field, type the secret key associated with the Wasabi account.
+- In the Secret key field, enter the secret key associated with the Wasabi account.
 See Wasabi's Access Key Guide for more information.

 - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to

 Click the Advanced options link of the Create a new S3 endpoint page.